Reviews You Can Rely On

 Battery Life

-To assess the battery life of each drill side-by-side, we kept cycling between driving in 16 wood screws and drilling three 1" holes, awarding points on the number of times they could do this before dying.
-The 2 Ah battery of the Bosch only made it through 3.5 sets of this before dying — much less than the 8-10 sets the top drills managed before dying.
+The 2 Ah battery of the Bosch only made it through 3.5 of our test sets before dying — much less than the 8-10 sets the top drills managed before running out of juice.

 We were also a little disappointed that this drill didn't charge particularly fast, taking 85 minutes to recharge a totally dead battery completely.